 North American Association for Environmental Education’s (NAAEE) Award for Outstanding Service by an Organization at the Global Level was presented to PLT in 2006.
 According to Brian Day, then NAAEE’s Executive Director, “NAAEE’s award pays tribute to PLT’s 30 years of dedicated service and outstanding leadership in the field of environmental education, both in the United States and beyond.”

-“This award points not only to the quality of PLT materials but also to a vast, dedicated network of educators, volunteers, and other partners who use PLT all over the world to teach environmental education,” said Kathy McGlauflin, Executive Director of Project Learning Tree.
+“This award points not only to the quality of PLT materials but also to a vast, dedicated network of educators, volunteers, and other partners who use PLT all over the world to teach environmental education,” said Kathy McGlauflin, former Executive Director of Project Learning Tree.

 Parents’ Choice Recommended Award

 PLT’s Energy & Me CD won a 2002 Parents’ Choice Recommended Award and a Children’s Music Web Award from the Parents’ Choice Foundation, the nation’s oldest nonprofit guide to quality children’s media and toys.
 These awards are internationally recognized and respected icons of quality.

 PLT received “straight A’s” in environmental education for elementary and high school students from the California Department of Education in 2002.
 The department conducted a rigorous, criteria-based review of environmental education supplemental programs and PLT received the highest scores possible.